Specifying the Function Signature

 BaseModel

-annotation, as it allows us to generate a full JSON schema.dict
+annotation, as it allows us to generate a full JSON schema.When using the

 annotation, they key type must be str